tekknikk/ansible-hypertable/README.md

 #FAQ
-1. Playbook debuging
+1. How do I increase debug output when running playbooks?
 For maximum ansible debug verbosity use "-vvvv".
 The more v's, the more debug output.

-2. Newrelic.
+2. I don't want to use Newrelic?
-If you don't have a newrelic key or don't want to use newrelic, then comment out the new relic roles in /build.yml on lines 18, 30 and 43.
+If you don't have a newrelic key or don't want to use newrelic, then comment out the new relic roles in /build.yml on lines 21, 35 & 51.